Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Introduction

-Empirically, rather than focusing on cherry-picked pronouncements typical in media reporting, this research provides a detailed CDA of the public discourse of a systematically defined elite during the pivotal 2017-2025 period.
-It offers concrete, linguistically-grounded evidence of the spectrum of TSD adherence within this highly influential group, challenging monolithic portrayals of ``Silicon Valley thinking.''
+Empirically, this paper employs CDA approach mentioned previously to analyze the public discourse of a systematically defined elite between 2017 and 2025.
+The analysis offers concrete, linguistically-grounded evidence of the spectrum of TSD adherence within this highly influential group, challenging monolithic portrayals of ``Silicon Valley thinking.''
 The findings reveal the dynamic, adaptive nature of this elite discourse, including a marked polarization of stances in the post-ChatGPT era and significant shifts within the narratives of individual leaders.
-By tracing these dynamics and linking them to a detailed timeline of technological, political, and social events, this study provides a crucial, evidence-based account of how the struggle to define the future of AI is being waged discursively by some of its most powerful proponents.
+By tracing these dynamics and linking them to a detailed timeline of technological, political, and social events, this paper provides a crucial, evidence-based account of how the struggle to define the future of AI is being waged discursively by some of its most powerful proponents.

+After presenting TSD as the study’s theoretical foundation, the paper details the `T' approach to CDA developed for this research.
+It then describes the empirical study by first outlining the criteria for identifying the AI executive elite and selecting the research corpus, and then presenting findings in terms of TSD’s discursive spectrum and temporal dynamics.
+Key results and important considerations are then discussed, followed by a conclusion that highlights limitations and avenues for future research.